 In 2003, Sherry and Jim discovered those first five farms preserved in Chesterfield.
 They ultimately entered into sale negotiations with a landowner of one of the five original farms (the farm purchased by the commercial pilot at the 1985 auction).
 In 2007, Farmer Jim purchased the farm.
 In the original plan for the housing development, this farm was to be the wastewater treatment facility and the plan included applying biosolids onto the farmland!

 The farm is a total of sixty-nine acres, forty tillable, and the balance is wetland and woodland.
 Blacks Creek is its northern boundary.
-The farm is exceptional wildlife habitat, and we have had many sightings of raptors, songbirds, turkey, ground hogs, red fox and, of course, white-tailed deer.
+The farm is exceptional wildlife habitat, and we have had one siting of a bald eagle, and many sightings of raptors, songbirds, turkey, ground hogs, red fox and, of course, white-tailed deer.

 One of Jim’s first tasks was to renovate the old dairy barn, which was in disrepair, and to stabilize the circa 1750 farmhouse.
 A new tin roof was put on the house in 2011 by an Amish roofing company and the interior is being upgraded using new innovative, eco-friendly products.